-All aspects of computer and information security are presented including data encryption, zero-knowledge based proofs, public key coding and security procedures.
-This course intends to make the student aware of the various threats to computers and data and to identify methods and techniques for providing countermeasures to those threats.
-Prerequisite: CSIS1020 or CSIS1030 or CSIS1040.
-(PT)
+This course presents all aspects of computer and information security, including data encryption, zero-knowledge based proofs, public key coding and security procedures.
+This course makes student aware of the various threats to computers and data and identifies methods and techniques for providing countermeasures to those threats.
+Prerequisite: FIT1000 or FIT1010.
+(PT) Quarter Credit Hours 4.5